 State and local government public employee pension systems around the country have been recognized as a major risk in the wake of the financial crisis of 2008 and 2009.
 Pension systems as currently structured are widely believed to be unsustainable.
 A 2011 study by the Center for Retirement Research at Boston College found that the Philadelphia Municipal Retirement System's 47 percent funded ratio in 2010 was the seventh lowest among 97 locally-administered public pension systems around the country.
-In the current fiscal year, the City's required pension contributions are budgeted at 46 percent of total wages and salaries.
-As of July 1, 2012, the City pension fund's actuarial value of assets stood at 48.1 percent of actuarial liabilities; fund assets were worth less than half of the amount required to finance benefits already earned by retirees and current employees.
+In the current fiscal year, the City's required pension contributions and pension related debt service are budgeted at 40 percent of total wages and salaries (this amount does not include budgeted net proceeds from the Administration's proposed PGW sale).
+As of July 1, 2013, the City pension fund's actuarial value of assets stood at 47.4 percent of actuarial liabilities; fund assets were worth less than half of the amount required to finance benefits already earned by retirees and current employees.
 PICA and City officials agree that the pension system is the greatest risk to the City's financial future.
 The pension crisis threatens to reverse the progress the City has made in recent years in improving service levels and reducing tax rates.